VictorOmoboye/Diabetes-Risk-Prediction/README.md

 - **Project Outcome**: The Random Forest model's exceptional performance ensures robust diabetes risk prediction, enabling timely and targeted interventions for improved patient outcomes.

 ### RECOMENDATION
-### Recommendations for Stark Health Based on Project Insights

 - **Focus on Key Predictors**: Prioritize monitoring **Blood Glucose Level** and **HbA1c Level** during routine checkups, as they are the most significant indicators of diabetes risk.

 - **Targeted Interventions for Smokers**: Develop specific preventive programs for former and current smokers, especially those over 50 years old, as they show a higher prevalence of diabetes.